firstdraft/ai-chat/README.md

 3. Run the examples: `bundle exec ruby examples/all.rb`

 This test program runs through all the major features of the gem, making real API calls to OpenAI.

+## Contributing

+When contributing to this project:

+1. **Code Style**: This project uses StandardRB for linting.
+Run `bundle exec standardrb --fix` before committing to automatically fix style issues.

+2. **Testing**: Ensure all specs pass with `bundle exec rspec`.

+3. **Examples**: If adding a feature, consider adding an example in the `examples/` directory.

+4. **Documentation**: Update the README if your changes affect the public API.